 We are a member service organization, unaffiliated with the Connecticut Judicial Branch.
 We do not regulate lawyers or MCLE.
 For information about the regulation of lawyers or MCLE, please contact the Judicial Branch.

-If you are interested in developing a seminar, please contact your CBA section or committee chair or Suzanne Hard, Director of Education, at email@example.com or (860)612-2033.
+If you are interested in developing a seminar, please contact your CBA section or committee chair or Thomas Genung, Director of Continuing Legal Education and Section Programming, at email@example.com or (860)612-2033.

 Program Design Strategies

 Start at least 90-120 days before the program.

 Follow these steps to create a winning CLE or Educational program:

 Step 1: Brainstorm Topics.